How to prevent Cystitis?

 How Can I Prevent Cystitis?

-The NHS recommends a number of things that could help prevent cystitis.
+The NHS recommends several measures that can help prevent cystitis.
 These things mostly include washing or "flushing out" the bacteria from around the urethra:

 Try showering, rather than bathing.

-This means the sensitive intimate areas are exposed to less potentially irritating products, included scented bathing gels or shower washes.
+This means the sensitive, intimate areas are exposed to fewer potentially irritating products, including scented bathing gels or shower washes.

 Drink lots of water.